 While pets may suffer from dermatitis as a result of radiation therapy, it is usually healed within two to four weeks.
 Also, the fatigue that humans experience as a consequence of radiotherapy is minimal in pets.

 Dealing with tough times

 The cost of radiotherapy treatment at SASH depends on the type of cancer being treated and the outcomes being sought.
-For instance, a palliative protocol costs in the vicinity of $6500, while a definitive treatment protocol is in the vicinity of $13,000.
 Pet insurance, depending on the policy, may cover up to 80 per cent of the cost, up to a certain cap, and in Dr Nguyen’s experience, no claim to date for radiotherapy services at SASH has been rejected.